🎯 UPDATED 2026 | MNC Interview Experience

 Accounting entry for vendor payment?

-Medium 📁 Vendor Transactions
+Medium πŸ“ Vendor Transactions

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Vendor A/c Dr